Westfjords Iceland Guide

 Hot Springs

 The Westfjords have several natural hot springs and geothermal pools, many of them free and rarely visited.
 Hellulaug is a small geothermal pool right on the edge of the fjord, with views across the water to snow-capped mountains.
 Pollurinn in Talknafjordur is a free geothermal pool maintained by the local community.
 Krossneslaug is a remote pool on the northern coast, accessible only by a long gravel road, where you soak in hot water while watching the Arctic Ocean crash against the shore.
-These are not tourist hot spots -- they are simple, honest, and deeply Icelandic experiences.
+These are simple, honest, and deeply Icelandic experiences.

 Driving the Westfjords